rhysco8/bank/README.md

 As a User,
-So that I can see my transactions and how they affected my balance, I want to be able to print my account statement
+So that I can see my transactions and how they affected my balance, I want to be able to print my account statement.
 ```

 #### 3. Statement print out is in reverse chronological order

 ```